Agriculture, Environment, and Biodiversity (AEB) Division

 - Montpellier Environmental Research Observatory (OREME)

-- Plant Health Institute of Montpellier (PHIM)
+- Montpellier Plant Health Institute (PHIM)

 - An Integrated Approach to Producing High-Quality Food – QUALISUD